microsoft/vscode-docs/docs/extensionAPI/vscode-api-commands.md

   Argument Properties:

-  * 'to': String value providing here to move.
+  * 'to': String value providing where to move.
   * 'by': String value providing the unit for move.
 By tab or by group.
   * 'value': Number value providing how many positions or an absolute position to move.